coryan/coryan.github.io/_posts/2017-01-08-on-benchmarking-part-2.md

-My friend [Gonzalo](https://github.com/gonzus) points out that we assume `std::chrono::steady_clock` has good enough resolution, we should at least check at runtime and warn if necessary.
+My friend [Gonzalo](https://github.com/gonzus) points out that we assume `std::chrono::steady_clock` has good enough resolution, we should at least check if this is the case at runtime and warn if necessary.
-There is no guarantee in C++ as to the resolution of any of the clocks really, so the checks will need to be platform specific.
+Unfortunately, there is no guarantee in C++ as to the resolution of any of the clocks, nor is there an API to expose the expected resolution of the clock in the language.
+Unfortunately this means any check on resolution must be platform specific.
 On Linux the
 [clock_getres(2)](http://man7.org/linux/man-pages/man2/clock_gettime.2.html)
 seems promising at first, but it turns out to always return 1ns for all the "high-resolution" clocks, regardless of their actual resolution.
-I do not have, at the moment, a good idea on how to approach this problem.
+I do not have, at the moment, a good idea on how to approach this problem beyond relying on the documentation of the system.

 ## Notes